Healthdirect Free Australian health advice you can count on.

 What causes pityriasis rosea?

-The cause of pityriasis rosea is not known but it is thought to be caused by a virus or bacteria.
+The cause of pityriasis rosea is not known but doctors think it may be caused by viruses or bacteria, vaccines or various medicines.
 It is probably not contagious.

 Most treatments for pityriasis rosea aim to soothe the skin and relieve itching.
 They include: